Transfer Credit Policies

 Transfer Credit Limits

-SUNY Cortland grants the maximum number of transfer credits possible for courses completed at other accredited colleges.
-The following guidelines and policies apply to transfer credit evaluation:
+SUNY Cortland grants the maximum number of transfer credits possible for courses completed from approved sources.
+Students may earn:

-- Students may earn a maximum of 30 credits from credit-granting tests such as AP, IB, and CLEP.
+- 30 credits maximum from credit-granting tests such as AP, IB, CLEP, and OPI.
 This maximum applies to all these sources combined, not individually.

-- Students can transfer a maximum of 64 credits from two-year colleges.
-This maximum credit limit includes not only coursework but also any AP, CLEP, or IB credit.
+- 64 credits maximum from two-year colleges.
+This maximum credit limit includes not only coursework but also credit by exam.

-- Transfer students from four-year colleges or universities can receive additional credit hours.
-The maximum number of credit hours accepted ranges from 75-83, depending on the total number of credits required for graduation in the chosen program.
+- Transfer students from four-year colleges can receive additional credit hours: 75-83 credits maximum.
+The specific number of credits in this range depends on the total number of credits required for graduation in your chosen program.
+This limit also includes any courswork completed at two-year colleges or by exam.

 Transferability of Grades